Volunteer at Rescue Mission Alliance Antelope Valley

 Volunteers provide up to 75% of the labor needed to run the program.
-Antelope Valley Dream Center volunteers come from many different backgrounds and vocations.
+Rescue Mission Alliance Antelope Valley volunteers come from many different backgrounds and vocations.
 They consist of single individuals, married couples, and groups from churches, schools, or businesses.
 Youth groups often commit a few hours a day, depending on the circumstances.
 Individuals needing to fulfill community service hours are also welcome.
-No special skills are necessary for Antelope Valley Dream Center volunteers.
+No special skills are necessary for Rescue Mission Alliance Antelope Valley volunteers.

 All volunteers receive hands-on training in food safety and handling – and how to properly inspect, tag, and store food.
 Assignments may vary, depending on a volunteer’s physical abilities to perform them.
 Volunteers process and store the donated food items for later distribution.
 Spoilage is discarded and suitable items are inventoried and properly stored for later distribution.
 Participating charities include churches, soup kitchens, food pantries, and homeless service providers.